 Neurosciences (Brain & Spine)

 Pathology & Laboratory Medicine

 Iwanaga, Joe; Choi, Paul J; Vetter, Marc; Patel, Mayank; Kikuta, Shogo; Oskouian, Rod J; and Tubbs, R Shane, "Anatomical Study of the Lingual Nerve and Inferior Alveolar Nerve in the Pterygomandibular Space: Complications of the Inferior Alveolar Nerve Block."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 793.